 At the end of Alumni Way is an overlook known as Progress Point, with views of Lake Mendota, the campus shoreline, and Picnic Point.
-Inscribed in the railings are quotes for to inspire current and future Badgers.
+Inscribed in the railings are quotes to inspire current and future Badgers.
 Inlaid in the pavers at the center of Progress Point is the historic Numen Lumen University seal, with stainless steel bearing lines emanating from the seal with inscriptions pointing to significant places and moments in UW history.

 Progress Point serves as a reminder that the Wisconsin Idea and the Badger experience may begin at Madison, but that is only the start.

 Some beginnings are not planned — for instance, the UW’s first official seal was a half dollar.
 According to early professor James Butler, the university didn’t have a seal for its first official documents, so regents used the reverse of a 50-cent piece instead.
 (It showed the figure of a bald eagle.)
 And then, in 1854, the regents asked John Lathrop (the UW’s first president) to create an official seal, and he, it seems coined the motto “numen lumen” from one of the Latin words meaning god and one of the Latin words meaning light.